SheylaPopovich/Team_Profile_Generator/README.md

 <br>

 ## **Description**
-This is a command-line application that dynamically generates a webpage that will display your built team HTMLfile from a GitHub username.
+This is a command-line application takes in information about employees on a software engineering team, then dynamically generates a webpage that will display your built team.
 The application will be invoked with the following command: node index.js.
-The user will be prompted for a GitHub Username and favorite color, which will be used as the background color for cards.
-The PDF will be populated with the following:
+This program is a perfect tool to manage all members of organization and company's profiles information.
 <br>
 <br>